• Nothing Found

 How to get a taxi in Venice

-Unlike most other cities, you can’t simply stick out your hand and hail a Venice taxi as they need to find a viable place to dock.
+Unlike most other city centres, you can’t simply stick out your hand and hail a Venice taxi as they need to find a viable place to dock.
 The easiest way to take a taxi in Venice is to head to one of the designated docks.
-These can be found at all the major tourist spots, Venice Santa Lucia Railway Station, Piazzale Roma and Trochetto parking island.
+These can be found at all the major tourist spots; Venice Santa Lucia Railway Station, Piazzale Roma and Tronchetto parking island.

 Book your Venice water taxi in advance